Rupeshn8o/Z-Transform-Surface-Vizualizer/README.md

 ### 3. Unit Circle Slice

-The response along the unit circle is extracted using:

-`z = e^(jω)`

-This corresponds to the DTFT frequency response for systems where the corresponding transform conditions are satisfied.
+The response along the unit circle corresponds to the DTFT frequency response for systems where the corresponding transform conditions are satisfied.

 The unit circle slice is displayed separately with magnitude and phase.